Lough Scur: Bronze Age

 There was a Bronze Age human settlement at Lough-Scur c.
 4,000BC.
-The "Lough-Scur Stone Mould" is an triangular coarse block of white sandstone found on the Lough-Scur crannog, bearing matrices for casting Copper and Bronze flat axes or spear-heads, and containing three moulds, one flat axe and one looped Palstave on obverse, with one flat axe on reverse.
+The "Lough-Scur Stone Mould" is a triangular coarse block of white sandstone found on the Lough-Scur crannog, bearing matrices for casting Copper and Bronze flat axes or spear-heads, and containing three moulds, one flat axe and one looped Palstave on obverse, with one flat axe on reverse.
 These were fashioned before the lake dwellers became familiar with the use of Iron sourced from Sliabh an Iarainn for example.
 The illustration shows the side with moulds for a plain Celt (tool) 7.5cm long and for a Celt 10cm long with cross strop and ring.
 The mould is part of the Royal Irish Academy's Collection.